 - Scrooge and Bob discuss whether or not the clerk should have Christmas off

 I could have been more generous with scenes.
-For example, the scene I mentioned above spans about four hours, and the book includes two time lapses (1:66, 70).
+The scene I mentioned above spans about four hours, and the book includes two time lapses (1:66, 70).
 But in the interest of keeping scenes intuitive and distinct across the book and movies, I chose to count longer periods of time like this as single scenes.
 (Of course, when Scrooge falls asleep in his room and awakens again, this constitutes a new scene.)

 All in all, this led to a total of 35 scenes (including prologue and epilogue) and 88 story beats.
 So here’s how the whole novella breaks down: